 Accordingly, the educational program through the UCHealth School of Radiologic Technology is designed to meet the needs of those prepared to actively engage in the field of radiologic technology.

 The School of Radiologic Technology is an integral part of the department of radiology at UCHealth.
-The program is approved by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is approved and regulated by the Division of Private Occupational Schools, Department of Higher Education.
+The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is approved and regulated by the Division of Private Occupational Schools, Department of Higher Education.
 Credentialing exam pass rate, job placement and program completion rate can be viewed at the Joint Review Committee on Education in Radiologic Technology website.

 For more information on the JRCERT please refer to the following: